patrickbrown-dev/pbdb/README.md

 ## Caveats

-You'll have a bad time if you put commas in your keys.
+~~You'll have a bad time if you put commas in your keys.~~ Now fixed by key validation.

-You'll also have a bad time if your values have new line characters.
+~~You'll also have a bad time if your values have new line characters.~~ I get around this by base64 encoding the row, which I'm not a huge fan of (more data).

 Finally, _there's no authentication_.
 You have been warned.